nicaisemarseille/nicaisemarseille.github.io/_pages/research.md

 ## Internship at INRIA
 <p class="entry-meta">Sophia-Antipolis, France</p>

 I pursued a research internship at INRIA, at the intersection of Applied Mathematics, Machine Learning, and Optimal Transport.
-More precisely, my work focused on generalizing entropic optimal transport to the broader class of *f-divergence–regularized* frameworks, with applications in machine learning.
-The first part of the internship concerned establishing theoretical guarantees, while the second part focused on designing and implementing efficient algorithms for accelerated computation of Wasserstein distances.
+More precisely, my work focused on entropic optimal transport as well as the broader class of *f-divergence–regularized* frameworks, establishing theoretical correspondances btween these problems.
+My focus then shifted to the computational aspects of semi-relaxed optimal transport.

 ## Three-semester PDE research project
 <p class="entry-meta">MICS laboratory, CentraleSupélec, France</p>